zamiul20/Basal-Library/README.md

 # Basal Library
-The library of files for my concept of a branch of mathematics (basal).
+The library of files for my experiment of a branch of mathematics (basal).

 The code files are for proving (computationally) that the system is correct.